 We mentioned this above, but it bears repeating: After you purchase a used car, you should immediately contact the manufacturer and register the car to receive recall notices going forward.

 Keep in mind, used cars that are more than 10 years old may not qualify for free repairs as part of a safety recall.

 If your car has been recalled for a safety issue, don’t panic.
-Remember, recalls are extremely common (53 million cars in 2016!) and could be issued for any number of reasons.
+Remember, recalls are extremely common and could be issued for any number of reasons.
 Your best bet is to act and get the issue fixed as soon as possible.

 Usually, that won’t mean any extra strain on your wallet.
 Manufacturers typically handle safety recalls for free, though it may take a bit of patience on your part.